almirAlitovic/almirAlitovic/README.md

 ## 🔹 License / Usage

-All projects are publicly viewable for portfolio purposes only.
+Some of my projects are publicly available for portfolio purposes.
+I also maintain several private repositories used in real-world environments, which I’m happy to share with future colleagues upon request.
 No code may be copied, modified, or redistributed without the author’s permission.